Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 Instead of buying the biggest bag, it is often better to choose a size that suits how quickly you actually eat rice at home.

-I usually try to buy a bag size that I can finish within about a month so the rice stays as fresh as possible.
-It is a small habit, but it makes a difference.
+I usually try to buy a bag size that I can finish within about a month, so the rice stays as fresh as possible.

-Rice is a simple food, but small habits like these can make a big difference in how it tastes at home.
+Rice is simple, but these small habits can help it taste better at home.

-I hope these small tips help you enjoy your rice at home.
+I hope they help you enjoy your rice a little more too.

 - Tomoka